-Sr. No. Public Policy Method resorted Whether information Frequency of review by Weblink, if advocated for such advocacy available in public Board (Annually / Half available domain?
-(Yes / No) yearly / Quarterly / Others)
+Sr. No. Public Policy advocated Method resorted for such advocacy Whether information available in public domain?
+(Yes / No) Frequency of review by Board (Annually / Half yearly / Quarterly / Others) Weblink, if available

 The Company is committed to following AMFI guidelines by participating in educational initiatives aimed at educating investors about mutual funds and financial products.
 Additionally, the Company has utilised AMFI to endorse a variety of reforms related to governance, administration, economics, and education.